New Jersey Roads - US 40/US 322/CR 557

 Pointing straight down US 40 EB from the NJ Turnpike NB offramp.
 It was replaced after appearing on this website.
 That's right folks, you and NJDOT saw it here!

-Eastbound at the beginning of a multiplex; the line may be there to tell you that NJ 45 goes to the right, but since it also goes to the left, there should be no line.
+The first photo is eastbound at the beginning of the multiplex, and the second (courtesy Scott Colbert) is the opposite face of that sign from Bailey St. WB.
+I had thought the line may be there to tell you that NJ 45 goes to the right, but since it also goes to the left, there should be no line, and the Bailey St. side would need to be reversed if that was the intent.
+A road name (Harding Highway) would also be nice.

 Eastbound signage, ending in a sign easily seen while traveling east but actually facing CR 690 NB/EB traffic.
 The signs pertaining to the six-way juunction, starting from the rare LGS that's not exactly an NJ staple, are all courtesy Lou Corsaro.
 That junction is US 40 at Weymouth Rd. and Central Ave. near Buena.